flavio-blondeau/flavio-blondeau/README.md

 - 👋 Hi, I’m @flavio-blondeau
-- 👀 I’m interested in Math and CS, in particular Machine Learning
+- 👀 I’m interested in Math and CS, in particular Machine Learning and Data Science/Data Analysis
-- 🌱 I’m currently learning Machine Learning and Deep Learning in Python and R
+- 🌱 I’m currently learning Data Science and Machine Learning in Python, and also a bit of SQL and Tableau
-- 📫 How to reach me ...

 <!---
 flavio-blondeau/flavio-blondeau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.